Hervey Bay Airport: History

 Up until September 2006, Sunshine Express Airlines provided daily services to the airport from Brisbane.
 The airline ceased all scheduled operations on 1 October 2006 after a proposed acquisition by Regional Express Airlines was terminated and an intention by QantasLink for the introduction of Brisbane services was announced.

 In 2006, the airport was the fastest growing in Queensland with passenger numbers almost doubling.
 Currently, plans are underway to further upgrade the airport to handle more jet services from other Australian capital cities.
 These plans involve the extension of the terminal to twice its current size, as well as a new cross runway (smaller than the main runway) to be used for general aviation purposes.

-In June 2017, Fraser Coast mayor Chris Loft and JETGO announced that the airline would commence two direct services per week from Hervey Bay Airport to Melbourne's Essendon Airport, as well as direct services to Brisbane.
-Due to have commenced on 21 July 2017, the service never commenced due to lack of bookings.
-Services to and from Brisbane have been cancelled after JETGO entered voluntary administration.
+In June 2017, Fraser Coast mayor Chris Loft and JetGo announced that the airline would commence two direct services per week from Hervey Bay Airport to Melbourne's Essendon Airport, as well as direct services to Brisbane.
+Due to have commenced on 21 July 2017, the service never commenced due to a lack of bookings.
+Direct services to and from Brisbane were also cancelled after JetGo entered voluntary administration later that year.

+In November 2023, Fraser Coast mayor George Seymour and Jetstar announced that direct flights between Melbourne (Tullamarine) and Hervey Bay would commence in June 2024.